 I personally have so much fun in the Japanese group classes.
-I also like the combination of teaching methods used when learning content in class rather than just writing down sentences.
-The flashcards aren’t just words either.
-They incorporate visual pictures which really helps me remember the full meaning.
+I also like the combination of teaching methods they use when learning new content.
+The repetitive exercises really help to drill what we’re learning.

 Asking questions in Japanese around the room can be challenging but is very beneficial for learning Japanese language.
 Everyone thinks of different ways to use what we’ve learnt.
 Others in the room are making the same little beginner blunders as me which is reassuring but it’s also amazing to see the progress we make each month.

-Do you have any study tips for beginners learning Japanese language?
+Do you have any study tips?